onqtam/headjack/src/motivation/problems.md

 # Problems with the current web

 Today's web is broken on many fronts.
-This page provides a non-exhaustive list of some of the most obvious problems, all of which can be improved or completely solved in Headjack's paradigm, but even this is just scratching the surface - the unlocked possibilities & improvements are explored further in the other pages of this motivational chapter.
+This page provides a non-exhaustive list of some of the most obvious problems, most of which can be improved or completely solved in Headjack's paradigm, but even this is just scratching the surface - the unlocked possibilities & improvements are explored further in the other pages of this motivational chapter.

 ## The host-centric web